 - Do not respond to text messages from people you don’t know

 - Never click on links within a text message

 - Don’t offer any information on websites visited through text messages

 - Never reply to or take action requested by companies via text message (call them instead)

-Both Vishing and smishing are considered social engineering and, like phishing, are based on a lot of our weaknesses as humans.
+Vishing and smishing are considered social engineering and, like phishing, are based on many of our weaknesses as humans.
 These methods are some of the most sophisticated and successful methods to convince/trick you into giving up important personal or business information.

-When you are in doubt, don’t click, answer the phone, or ask any personal questions.
+Don’t click, answer the phone, or ask any personal questions when you are in doubt.
 Especially if you are not 100% sure of the source.